|54 KB||54 KB|

 The Department of Health and Human Services (DHHS) runs this program.
 It provides emergency help to low income households with children.
 You can get up to $250.00 for a housing emergency.
 You can apply this toward a security deposit or toward back rent if it will prevent the eviction.

-This program will also assist with $150.00 to prevent utility shut-offs and will help with other crises.
+This program will also assist with up to $150.00 to prevent utility shut-offs and will help with other crises.

 To apply: Contact your local Maine Department of Human Services Office.
 (Applications may also be available at your town office or utility company.)

-If you are being evicted, the town should assist with the first month's rent or, in an emergency, the security deposit or back rent.
-(A town will only help with a security deposit if no landlord will rent to you without a deposit.)
+If you are being evicted, the town should assist with the first month's rent or, in an emergency, back rent.

 To apply: Contact your local town office.

-If you do not know where to apply or have questions about how your town or city is handling your problem, you may call the Special Services Unit, Department of Health and Human Services, at 1-800-442-6003 or 287-2826.
+If you do not know where to apply or have questions about how your town or city is handling your problem, you may call the Special Services Unit (sometimes called the “General Assistance Hotline”) at the Department of Health and Human Services, 1-800-442-6003.

 Salvation Army, Red Cross, or Homeless Shelter